 - Memberships, books, and subscriptions to technical organizations.

-Laboratory Directed Research & Development Program Funding
+Laboratory Directed Research and Development Program Funding

 - Travel (domestic/foreign) related to the advancement of project research is allowed within the applied laboratory limits.